toolkit-ai/toolkit-ai/README.md

 Toolkit is an easy way to generate and use AI plugins.
 Generate code for 🦜 🔗 LangChain plugins by just describing what they should do.

+You can also try out the hosted version at [toolkit.club](toolkit.club)

+This project is brought to you by the team from [Pal](www.heypal.chat) - an easy way to make an AI assistant that knows about your product, and has access to a wide set of tools to help your customers & team get more done.

+## Roadmap
+- [x] Generate LangChain tools via the npm package
+- [ ] CLI-based usage
+- [ ] Agent auto-runs & continually improve the tool
+- [ ] ChatGPT plugin definition & hosting

 ## Usage
+You can import this package, and generate a tool from your code.

 ```typescript
 import Toolkit from '@heypal/toolkit-ai';